Aniket-Vadar/GUI-URL-SHORTENER/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

 ## GUI URL Shortener
-This is a simple Python application that allows you to shorten URLs using the Bitly API.
+This is a simple Python application that allows you to shorten URLs using the pyshortener.
 The application features a graphical user interface (GUI) that makes it easy to use.

 ## Features
  - Shorten URLs using the Bitly API